 Some batters rise more than others, but most should rise enough to fill the cone.
 If not, double check that the measurements were correct while mixing the batter and try again next time, adding slightly more batter to the cone.

 After baking and frosting, the cones are too soft.
 Help!

 A cone’s worst enemy is humidity.
-It’s very important that the cone cakes cool on a cooling rack to allow for heat to escape from under the base.
+It’s very important that the cone cakes cool on a cooling rack to allow for heat to escape from under the holders.
 Fully cool on the cooling rack – up to an hour.
 Also, we recommend you avoid “Super Moist” cake recipes.
 These usually make the cones too soft.
 Lastly, store in an open container.

 What’s the best way to pour the batter into the cones?

 We recommend either using a small ladle, ice cream scoop or filling a pastry bag and clipping a small hole from the tip.

 What is the best way to store the cone cakes?